jplewe/aivx.io/index.md

 Our first product is a mesmerizing puzzle game with ever-changing visuals, AIVX PUSH.
 A demo is coming soon to Steam, with future releases on mobile and XR.
 It serves as a proof of concept, generating all visuals and UI on-device at runtime.

 This site is brand new and coming hot, sorry for the mess.

-You can read more about the platform and future projects [here](/projects).

-You can read more about the founder and company vision [here](/about).